 We also provide a list of the pipeline products for each recipe, indicating their default recipe name (eventually set by esorex to a given standard), the value of the FITS keyword HIERARCH ESO PRO CATG (in short PRO.CATG) and a short description.
+To improve performance and allow the user to generate different level of information, some recipes may have a variable number of products according to the value of the global parameter product-density.
+If this value is 0 the minimum number of products needed for the data reduction chain is generated.
+If this value is 1, the recipe sinfo_rec_jitter generates also some wavelength calibrated cubes needed to be used for eventual sky residual correction.
+If this value is 2 (default), additional products used for quality control are generated.
+If this value is 3, all possible products are generated, for debugging purposes.
+Where relevant we indicate the minimum value of product-density which generates the corresponding product in a column labeled as "pd".

 The relevant keywords are PRO.CATG, used to classify each frame, and to associate to each raw frame the proper calibration frame:

 Association keyword Information

 HIERARCH ESO INS SETUP ID band

 HIERARCH ESO INS OPTI1 NAME Pixel scale

 HIERARCH ESO DET DIT Integration time

+HIERARCH ESO INS1 LAMP5 ST Indicates the Halogen lamp status ("on"/"off")

 For each recipe we also list in a table the input parameters (as they appear in the recipe configuration file), the corresponding aliases (the corresponding names to be eventually set on command line) and their default values.
 Also quality control parameters are listed.
 Those are stored in relevant pipeline products.
-More information on instrument quality control can be found on www.eso.org/gc.
+More information on instrument quality control can be found on www.eso.org/qc.